All this money pouring into infrastructure should be a boon for high-speed rail, right? Not so fast.

 “This package is not the silver bullet for the bullet,” said Colleen Callahan, deputy director of UCLA’s Luskin Center for Innovation.
 “We won’t see much of it go to high-speed rail.”

-The new law contains no earmark for high-speed rail projects, the globally popular but American also-ran of public-transit advances that unites cities hundreds of miles apart without a hassle-y airport or carbon-spewing plane in sight.
+The new law contains no earmark for high-speed rail projects, the globally popular public-transit advancement that unites cities hundreds of miles apart without the hassle of an airport or carbon-spewing plane in sight.
 Instead, the money is expected to go largely to the federally owned Amtrak, which doesn’t even own much of its tracks.
-It’s conceivable Amtrak could gussy up its (slightly) brisker Northeast Acela route.
+It’s conceivable Amtrak could gussy up its slightly brisker Northeast Acela route.
 But given how many problems on its traditional lines need addressing — and given that owning the tracks is what allows you to jet down them in the first place — no one is banking on it.

 The move is a blow to those with plans to overhaul American mobility.
 But with a slew of projects underway around the country, that doesn’t mean it won’t ultimately happen — it just will be a very long battle.

 The dream of high-speed rail reimagines not only how we move around America but the America we move around in — a vast cowboy country shrunk down to European size.
-A high-speed-rail U.S. is a place where people commute regularly from Houston to Dallas; New York office workers take a quick hop to their homes in suburban Philadelphia; Silicon Valley executives can jump on an afternoon train to a studio lot in Hollywood, and where Disney World vacationers can make a dinner jaunt to Ybor City, now just 30 minutes away.
+A United States connected by high-speed rail is a place where people commute regularly from Houston to Dallas; New York office workers take a quick hop to their homes in suburban Philadelphia; Silicon Valley executives can jump on an afternoon train to a studio lot in Hollywood, and where Disney World vacationers can make a dinner jaunt to Ybor City, Fla., now just 30 minutes away.

 “High-speed rail is a chance to write a new history for America,” Andy Kunz, leader of D.C. trade group the U.S. High Speed Rail Association, said in an interview Wednesday, his enthusiasm undulled by the lack of fresh dollars.

-As innovations go, high-speed rail, or HSR, offers clear benefits.
-Electrified trains that can zip along at 200-250 m.p.h. with no worries of backups or bad roads — and none of the standard diesel engines — a potential climate-change dream and a consumer paradise.
+As innovations go, high-speed rail offers clear benefits.
+Electrified trains that can zip along at 200-250 mph with no worries of backups or bad roads — and none of the standard diesel engines — a potential climate-change dream and a consumer paradise.

-High-speed rail also epitomizes this age of analytics, the cool-machine mind-set that believes by studying all factors and controlling all variables, outcomes can be assured.
-A high-speed train that arrives even five minutes late on its 300-mile trip is considered a failure — a far cry from waiting an hour to exit the highway because an accident has, unalgorithmically, backed up traffic for miles.
+High-speed rail also epitomizes the age of analytics — the cool-machine mind-set that believes by studying all factors and controlling all variables, outcomes can be assured.
+A high-speed train that arrives even five minutes late on its 300-mile trip is considered a failure — a far cry from waiting an hour to exit the highway because an accident has, un-algorithmically, backed up traffic for miles.

 And as the tech keeps getting better, so do the speeds.
 The Chinese have built 24,000 miles of high-speed electric routes in 13 years, including a 750-mile Beijing-Shanghai route that takes just four hours to run.
-The country now even has autonomous trains capable of hitting 200 m.p.h.
-Spain has tricked out its high-speed rail with the latest in automated signaling so that train cars can communicate with each other as often and easily as two retirees at a diner.
+The country even has autonomous trains capable of hitting 200 mph Spain has tricked out its high-speed rail with the latest in automated signaling so that train cars can communicate with each other as often and easily as two retirees at a diner.

 Japan, which built the first bullet trains in the 1960s, is now experimenting with “Maglev” (magnetic levitation), a controversial but still intriguing tech in which trains top 350 mph with their wheels four inches in the air.